sampsyo/home/_posts/2014-10-19-bugrubric.md

 >
 > I have the blitzer engine configured to use eight chads.

 For a minority of bugs, this is enough.
 You've shown the bare minimum for us to have a shot at understanding what's wrong.
-But there's probably no hope of reproducing it.
+But there's probably no hope of reproducing anything but the simplest problem.

 Subtract half a point if you have all the output but neglected to paste the input.

 ## Three Points: The Completionist

-You take give the Literalist a run for her money by including even *more* detail about what happened:
+You take give the Literalist a run for their money by including even *more* detail about what happened:

 > Here's a link to my configuration file.
 Here's the file `blitz.hs` file I was using as input.
 This is my version of FicusBlitz:
 >